matrix-org/synapse/docs/usage/configuration/config_documentation.md

 sender, meaning that a `rc_invite.per_user.burst_count` of 5 mandates that a single user cannot *receive* more than a burst of 5 invites at a time.

-By opposition, the `rc_invites.per_issuer` limit applies to the *issuer* of the invite, meaning that a `rc_invite.per_issuer.burst_count` of 5 mandates that single user cannot *send* more than a burst of 5 invites at a time.
+In contrast, the `rc_invites.per_issuer` limit applies to the *issuer* of the invite, meaning that a `rc_invite.per_issuer.burst_count` of 5 mandates that single user cannot *send* more than a burst of 5 invites at a time.

 Example configuration:
 ```yaml